Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Nearest major cloud hubs are in South Africa; access via private network extensions.
+Direct Cloud On-Ramps0 – as of September 2025Nearest cloud access is via Johannesburg, South Africa, accessible through private network extensions.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Zimbabwe as of September 2025.
-Businesses connect to cloud providers like AWS, Azure, and Google Cloud (GCP) via the nearest major hubs in South Africa, typically Johannesburg.
-This is achieved through dedicated private network interconnects (PNI) or high-capacity wavelength services from local and regional carriers.
+Direct Cloud On-Ramps: There are no public cloud on-ramps located within Zimbabwe as of September 2025.
+Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure through network links to Johannesburg, South Africa, the primary regional hub.
+Private network interconnects are the standard for achieving secure, low-latency cloud access.

-Internet Exchange Points (IXPs): The primary internet exchange point is the Zimbabwe Internet Exchange (ZIX), located in Harare.
-ZIX facilitates local traffic exchange between member ISPs, which helps lower transit costs and reduce latency for domestic internet traffic.
+Internet Exchange Points (IXPs): The primary exchange is the Zimbabwe Internet Exchange (ZIX) located in Harare.
+ZIX facilitates local traffic exchange, which helps reduce latency and lower transit costs for domestic internet users and businesses.

 Power Analysis

-Power Grid Reliability: The national power grid faces reliability challenges.
-Consequently, all data centers in Zimbabwe are engineered with significant redundancy, including on-site diesel generators, battery backup systems, and multiple utility feeds where possible to ensure continuous uptime for critical IT infrastructure.
+Power Grid Reliability: The national grid faces reliability challenges.
+However, data centers in Zimbabwe are engineered with significant redundancy, including on-site generators, battery backup (UPS) systems, and multiple utility feeds to ensure high levels of uptime for critical IT infrastructure.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers are located primarily in Harare, the nation's capital and economic center.
-This ensures low-latency connectivity to the financial services sector, government agencies, and the headquarters of major national corporations.
+Proximity To Key Business Districts: Data centers in Zimbabwe are typically located in or near Harare, the nation's economic and commercial capital.
+This ensures low-latency connectivity to the financial district, government offices, and major corporate headquarters.

 Natural Disaster Risk

 Zimbabwe has a moderate overall disaster risk profile, with a score of 5 out of 10 according to the INFORM Risk Index as of September 2025.
-The primary threats are not geological but environmental and health-related.
+The risk landscape is shaped by environmental and climatic factors rather than seismic or storm-related events.

 Key natural hazards include: